uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 Point and click is lovely and easy but *sadly* not reproducible.
 Much better is to write down where your data comes from.
-We are going to do this in 2 steps here.
+We are going to do this in 3 steps here.

+1. Find the *path* to your file.
+We covered file paths in [lesson 1](00-lesson-00-intro.html#files-and-directories), and this is just the formal address of your file on your computer.
-1. We will take the *file path* you have generated and name it `FILE`.
+2. We will take the *path* you have generated and name it `myfile`.
-2. We will use a *function* called `read.csv` to import the data into a data frame (which we in turn name `df` for convenience).
+3. We will use a *function* called `read_csv` from the `readr` library to import the data into a data frame (which we in turn name `df` for convenience).

 <!-- -->

-    myfile <- "/Users/ahmedalhindawi/Documents/Development/Man_graph.csv"
+    install.packages("readr")       # install only needed the first time library(readr)                  # load the readr family functions including read_csv myfile <- "/Users/yourname/Documents/course_exemplar2.csv"
-    df <- read.csv(myfile, header=TRUE, stringsAsFactor=FALSE)
+    df <- read_csv(myfile)

 You could have done this in one step, but it would have made things harder to read.
 Hard to read, means difficult to remember, and we are doing our best to avoid that!

+> There is a function `read.csv` provided by R but `read_csv` is better.
+> The built in function has a couple of annoying 'habits'.
+If you wish
+> to use it then don't forget to specify: (1) `header=TRUE` which tells
+> the function to expect column names in row 1 instead of data, and (2)
+> `stringsAsFactors=FALSE` which is a necessary but annoying reminder to
+> R that you want it to leave 'strings' alone and not convert them to
+> 'labelled' factors.

 Now you can access the data you imported.
 For example, to display the entire column named 'column\_name\`.
 Replace with with the name of the